 Fogg’s model says that behavior occurs with the presence of three elements: motivation, ability, and triggers.
 It means that when one of the three elements is missing, behavior will not happen.

-For instance, you are standing near the door and really easy to grab the door handle, furthermore you know behind the door is the beloved lover that you are waiting for.
-And when the door rings, which gave you a signal that he/she has arrived.
+For instance, you are standing near the door and it's really easy to grab the door handle, furthermore you know behind the door is the beloved lover that you are waiting for.
+And when the door rings, it gives you a signal that he/she has arrived.
 You are eager to open the door.

-When building up your Shopify pages and struggling about what and where an element should be used, try to answer 3 question:
+When building up your Shopify pages and struggling about what and where an element should be used, try to answer 3 questions:

 - Are they amply motivated?

-- Are they truly able or feasible to perform this behavior?
+- Are they truly able or is it feasible to perform this behavior?